Solo Mining vs Pool Mining — Which Is More Profitable?

 Both solo and pool mining follow the same fundamental formula:

-Expected revenue per day ≈ (your_hashrate ÷ network_hashrate) × blocks_per_day × block_reward
+Expected revenue per day ≈ (your hashrate ÷ network hashrate) × blocks per day × block reward

-For an Antminer S21+ on BCH:
+For an Antminer S21+ on BCH at mid-2026 figures:

 • Hashrate: 235 TH/s

-• Share of network: 0.00522%
+• Share of network: ~0.0067%

-• Daily expected blocks: 0.00522% × 144 = 0.752% per day
+• Daily expected blocks: 0.0067% × 144 ≈ 0.97% per day

-• Daily expected revenue: 0.752% × 3.125 BCH = 0.0235 BCH/day ≈ $10.50/day
+• Daily expected revenue: 0.97% × 3.125 BCH ≈ 0.030 BCH/day ≈ $5.70/day (at ~$190/BCH)

-That number is identical whether you’re solo mining or pool mining.
+That number is identical whether you’re solo or pool mining.
 The hashrate produces the same hashes, the network treats them identically, and the long-term expected payout converges to the same value.
 The only difference is how the payout is distributed across time.

 Pool mining: smooth, predictable, slightly haircut